-Perhaps the best-known trading restriction that helps determining the price level is the cash-in-advance constraint.
+A well-known trading restriction that helps determining the price level is the cashin-advance constraint.
 We abstract from it as agents in our economy can buy goods in a trading post with money that they simultaneously purchase in another trading post.
-A more pervasive restriction on trading protocols with less transparent implications is the assumption of a Walrasian environment.
-This imposes de facto strong restrictions on trade.
-It leaves agents, including the state, with no option but to submit demand schedules in a centralized official market.
-Enforcing such extreme restrictions to exchange seems out of reach in even the most controlled societies.
-We will see that these restrictions are important when one economic good is money, one agent is the state, and money is desirable to the other agents only insofar as the state trades it, and accepts it as legal tender for tax liabilities of its own making.
+Another pervasive restriction on trading protocols that we depart from is the assumption of a Walrasian environment.
+It imposes de facto strong restrictions on trade, leaving agents, including the state, with no option but to submit demand schedules in a centralized official market.
+Enforcing such extreme restrictions to exchange seems in fact out of reach in even the most controlled societies.
+To be sure, Walrasian markets are a natural frictionless limit when agents with standard objectives trade standard economic goods.
+We will show that it no longer need be the case when one good, money, is desirable to private agents only insofar as the state trades it, and accepts it as legal tender for the tax liabilities of its own making.

 We carry out our analysis in an environment that is fully strategic, and we use Nash equilibrium as our concept of predictable outcome.
 Unlike with Walrasian environments, this enables a distinction between on one hand the policies that are feasible, and on the other hand the policies that determine the price level among these feasible ones.
 As we will show, some feasible policies that fail to determine the price level have interesting and plausible properties such as the coexistence of official and unofficial prices.
-In this case the price level is not determined but all the prices at which money may trade are fully characterized by public financial policy-the collection of trades and transfers between the state and the private sector.
+In this case the price level is not determined but all the prices at which money may trade are fully characterized by public financial policy.